MAD-SG/generative-ai-start-to-surrender/docs/book/chapter7_diffusion/DiT.md

 print(patches.shape)  # Output: torch.Size([batch_size, 16, 768])
 ```

-### positional encoding
+### Positional Encoding
-Similar to the normal sine-cosine positional encoding, we can also use the conv2d to do the positional encoding.
+Similar to the standard sine-cosine positional encoding, we can also use `conv2d` for positional encoding.

 ```py3
 import torch